Ho Chi Minh City: Sectors

-This park helps the city in particular and Vietnam in general to become an outsourcing location for other enterprises in developed countries, as India has done.
-Some 300,000 businesses, including many large enterprises, are involved in high-tech, electronic, processing and light industries, and also in construction, building materials and agricultural products.
-Additionally, crude oil is a popular economic base in the city.
-Investors are still pouring money into the city.
-Total local private investment was 160 billion đồng (US$7.5 million) with 18,500 newly founded companies.
-Investment trends to high technology, services and real estate projects.
+The city and its ports are part of the 21st Century Maritime Silk Road that runs from the Chinese coast via the Suez Canal to the Mediterranean, there to the Upper Adriatic region of Trieste with its rail connections to Central and Eastern Europe.
 As of June 2006, the city had three export processing zones and twelve industrial parks, in addition to Quang Trung Software Park and Ho Chi Minh City hi-tech park.
 Intel has invested about 1 billion dollars in a factory in the city.
 More than fifty banks with hundreds of branches and about 20 insurance companies are also located inside the city.
 The Stock Exchange, the first stock exchange in Vietnam, was opened in 2001.
-There are 171 medium and large-scale markets as well as several supermarket chains, shopping malls, and fashion and beauty centers.
+Ho Chi Minh City has 66 shopping malls, about 300 supermarkets and 405 traditional markets, along with thousands of convenience stores and stabilized price points.

-On Vietnam's Provincial Competitiveness Index 2023, a key tool for evaluating the business environment in Vietnam's provinces, Ho Chi Minh City received a score of 67.19.
+On Vietnam's Provincial Competitiveness Index 2023, a tool for evaluating the business environment in Vietnam's provinces, Ho Chi Minh City received a score of 67.19.
 This was a fall from 2022 in which the province received a score of 65.86.
 In 2023, the province received its highest scores on the 'Time Costs' and 'Law and Order' criterion and lowest on 'Access To Land' and 'Policy Bias'.